 Woah.
 That’s too much to remember.
 How do I choose which one is best?

-Out of 100 wise travellers, around 80 will choose MAP , 10 will choose AP, 7 would choose CP and only 2 would choose EP.
+Out of 100 wise travellers, around 80 will choose MAP, 10 will choose AP, 7 would choose CP and only 2 would choose EP.
 The reasons for these numbers are just as valid as the choices themselves.
-An EP plan asks of you to fend for yourself starting with the first meal of the day, right from the time you wake up and crave for your cuppa of coffee.
+An EP plan asks of you to fend for yourself starting with the first meal of the day, right from the time you wake up and crave your cup of coffee.
 Are you ready for that while you travel?
 A CP plan will give you a complimentary breakfast, but in case you are delayed due to varied reasons you may miss picking up dinner from the local bistro, and may anyway have to order for it in the hotel of your stay.
 In such a scenario, wouldn’t it be much better for you to opt for MAP?
-Late or not, an MAP plan will make sure you’re covered for two meals.
+Late or not, a MAP plan will make sure you’re covered for two meals.
 The AP is for destinations where local bistros and restaurants close quite early and are far from the hotel of stay, or the destination you’ve chosen to visit is remote and questions of hygiene have arisen in your mind.
-In such a scenario ,opting for a meal plan that offers all three meals is your smartest bet.
+In such a scenario, opting for a meal plan that offers all three meals is your smartest bet.